Lemmings is PSPACE-complete: Introduction

-In Section~\ref{s3} and Section~\ref{s4} we argue that what separates the \qq{easier} levels of \LEM from the \qq{harder} ones is the number of available Builder skills.
-If it is exponential in the size of the level (or \emph{unlimited}), then we are able to construct a \PSPACE-complete class of instances with the bonus feature of having only one lemming each.
-Conversely, we show that the class of \LEM instances with only polynomially many available Builder skills belongs to \NPO.
+In Section~\ref{s3} and Section~\ref{s4} we argue that what separates the ``harder'' levels of \LEM from the ``easier'' ones is the number of constructive and destructive commands that can be assigned to lemmings.
+Namely, if the number of Builder skills and the number of Basher skills are both exponential in the size of the level (or \emph{unlimited}), then we are able to construct a \PSPACE-complete class of instances with the bonus feature of having only one lemming each (Theorem~\ref{t2}).
+Conversely, we show that the decision problem restricted to instances with only polynomially many available Builder skills (and any number of other skills) belongs to \NP (Theorem~\ref{t1}).
+Similarly, if polynomially many Basher, Miner, and Digger skills (and any number of other skills) are available, the decision version belongs to \NP (Theorem~\ref{t1b}).
 We thus provide an adequate answer to the open problem of Cormode and Fori\v sek on the complexity of the full Lemmings game.

-In Section~\ref{s5} we discuss the restriction of \LEM to instances with only Climber skills, and we give a proof of its \APX-hardness, which also implies that computing approximate solutions with a relative error lower than $1/8$ is \NP-hard.
-Combined with Cormode's results, this suggests that what makes levels with only Climber skills \qq{hard} is the presence of \emph{traps} in the landscape.
+In Section~\ref{s5} we discuss the restriction of \LEM to instances with only one type of available skill, and we give a proof of \APX-hardness of all such sub-games (there are eight in total, one for each skill type).
+This also implies that computing approximate solutions with a relative error lower than $1/8$ is \NP-hard (Corollary~\ref{cor1}).
+Combined with Cormode's results, this suggests that what makes levels with only Climber and Floater skills ``hard'' is the presence of \emph{traps}.